BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-windows-Guide.md

 ## **Downloading and Installing**

 1. Download and install [XMR-Stak Unified Miner](https://github.com/fireice-uk/xmr-stak/releases/latest).
 It will auto-detect your hardware, and tune everything for you.
-2. Make a folder called `TurtleCoin Miner` on your Desktop and unzip the files you just downloaded for XMR-Stak in there.
+2. Make a folder called `BLOC Miner` on your Desktop and unzip the files you just downloaded for XMR-Stak in there.
 3. Double-click on `xmr-stak.exe`.

     #### To start XMR-Stak without using your CPU/GPU, follow these steps <a name= "#xmr-stak-no-cpu-gpu"> </a>

     - Open Command Prompt

-    - Type `cd Desktop\TurtleCoin Miner`
+    - Type `cd Desktop\BLOC Miner`

     - To start XMR-Stak without utilising the CPU, type `xmr-stak.exe --noCPU`
     - To start XMR-Stak without utilizing your nVidia GPU, type `xmr-stak.exe --noNVIDIA`